Polynesian Triangle

 Outside the triangle, there are traces of Polynesian settlement as far north as Necker Island (Mokumanamana), as far east as Salas y Gómez Island (Motu Motiro Hiva), and as far south as Enderby Island (Motu Maha).
-There was also once Polynesian settlement on Norfolk Island and the Kermadec Islands (Rangitahua).
+Also, there have once been Polynesian settlements on Norfolk Island and the Kermadec Islands (Rangitahua).
 By the time the Europeans first arrived, these islands were all uninhabited.

 Today, the most numerous Polynesian peoples are the Māori, Hawaiians (Kanaka Maoli), Tongans, Samoans, Niueans and Tahitians.
 The native languages of this vast triangle are Polynesian languages, which are classified by linguists as part of the Oceanic subgroup of Malayo-Polynesian.
 They ultimately derive from the proto-Austronesian language spoken in Southeast Asia 5,000 years ago.
 There are also numerous Polynesian outlier islands outside the triangle in neighboring Melanesia and Micronesia.